Fitness

 Malabar

-On a day with no wind, you won’t find crispier waters to paddle your way through than the currents at Malabar Beach.
-The narrow channel means you can paddle back and forth from one side to the other with ease, otherwise, you’ve got plenty of sea to wash over closer towards the headlands.
-There are also two shipwrecks in the bay, the MV Malabar and Goolgwai which are perfect stops to take the plunge and go diving (a two-person kayak is best for this so you can take turns rolling in the deep, so to speak).
+On a day with no wind, you won’t find crispier waters to kayak through than the currents at Malabar Beach.
+The narrow channel means you can paddle from one side to the other with ease, otherwise there's plenty of sea to wash over closer towards the headlands.

 Parramatta River